bereanarchive/bereanarchive/articles/history/shroud-of-turin-carbon-dating.md

 #### Inconsistencies and Lack of Rigor

 Several aspects of the Freer-Waters and Jull report lacked the rigor of previous studies, and some aspects call into question whether the piece they studied even came from the Shroud:

+==TODO:  Damon et all said the pieces were all cleaned.
+Is that why Jull found no coatings?:  "Because it was not known to what degree dirt, smoke or other contaminants might affect the linen samples, all three laboratories subdivided the samples, and subjected the pieces to several different mechanical and chemical cleaning procedures"==

 1. **Low magnification:**  Freer-Waters and Jull only used 320x optical magnification.[^freer-waters-2010:d]  Chemist Ray Rogers uses 800x magnification[^rogers-2005] and microscopist John Brown used an electron microscope.[^brown-2005] Both Rogers and Brown very clearly show a dye coating the threads in their images.
 Although Freer-Waters and Jull noted some cotton and unidentified fibers, Thibault Heimburger suggested at least 400x magnification was necessary to identify cotton fibers with certainty.[^heimburger-2009:c]  Although others differed on what magnification was needed.[^heimburger-2009:f] [^brown-2005:b]